WTy-2/spec/spec.md

 One data declaration defines both a closed trait and a constructor which can create values satisfying the trait, both sharing the tag name.

-#### Design Note: OCAML's Polymorphic Variants
+#### Design Note: The Set of Tags

 Defining constructors independently of the sum types they are used in (and allowing them to be used in multiple sum types) is similar in principle to polymorphic variants in OCAML (see: [OCaml - Polymorphic variants](https://v2.ocaml.org/manual/polyvariant.html)).

 All tags must share the same space of values given they can be combined in arbitrary disjunction constraints.
-This means the arguably most natural implementation is to simply prefix any tagged record with an integer, with every tag given a unique integer value.
+This means the arguably most natural implementation is to simply prefix any variant with an integer, with every tag given a unique integer value.
 While this does have the advantage that no convertion work needs to be done when passing a value satisfying `A` to a function that expects `A | B`, it does mean zero-cost newtype wrappers as often used in Haskell are impossible.
 Luckily, WTy2 provides features to try and avoid this idiom (see named instances).

 ### Quantifiers

+Central to WTy2's type system are quantifiers.
+As explicit types themselves are impossible to write out, the programmer must use quantifiers to refer to types indirectly, as the set of types a term could take.

+Importantly, quantifiers in WTy2 quantify over types (the inhabitants of constraints) but not constraints themselves.
+In the future, it might be an interesting direction to investigate quantifying over constraints, in a vein similar to Haskell's `-XConstraintKinds`.

+#### The Universal Quantifier

+In WTy2, the universal quantifier is `for`.
+Using it, we can express the type of the identity function:

+`id: for a: Type.
+Fun(a) -> a`

+The quantification can also be moved to the left of the constraint signature:

+`id[a: Type]: Fun(a) -> a`

+The latter intended as preferred style, but there are places where writing out the quantifier explicitly is necessary (i.e: when nested inside some other constraint).

 #### Existential Quantifiers